kyma-project/community/concepts/eventing/performance evaluation/nats-jetstream/results_prod_HA.md

 After the test run, the consumer info showed `Unprocessed Messages: 29,386` but the `Redelivered Messages` and `Outstanding Acks` were zero.
 The eventing-controller was healthy so the unprocessed messages should have being delivered by NATS but they were not.
 Further investigation unveiled that there were some accounting bugs in NATS v2.8.2 and is fixed in new NATS v2.8.4 by [PR](https://github.com/nats-io/nats-server/pull/3148).

 ## Conclusion
 Based on the findings of the test scenarios, it was seen that having a single stream replica does not ensure high availability as clustering in JetStream uses RAFT ([more info](https://docs.nats.io/running-a-nats-service/configuration/clustering/jetstream_clustering)).
-It is recommended to have atleast 3 stream replicas to provide high availibilty of stream in case of single-node failure.
+It is recommended to have at least 3 stream replicas to provide high availability of a stream in case of single-node failure.
 Therefore, now the production profile will use 3 replicas of stream and evaluation profile will still be set to use 1 stream replica ([related PR](https://github.com/kyma-project/kyma/pull/14539)).